I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 - Many people claim the LaLaurie mansion is haunted with spectral figures appearing and blood-curdling screams emanating from the building.

-- In 2007, the actor Nicholas Cage bought the LaLaurie mansion for $3.45, but lost it two years later in a foreclosure auction.
+- In 2007, the actor Nicholas Cage bought the LaLaurie mansion for $3.45 million, but lost it two years later in a foreclosure auction.

 - Stories of Madame LaLaurie’s atrocities grew more and more lurid with each retelling.
 It is as though her heinous actions were not bad enough already that she had to be made an even more monstrous figure.
 In 1949, Jeanne deLavigne published Ghost Stories of Old New Orleans that went over the top in its descriptions of hideous torture inflicted on Delphine’s slaves.
 However, deLavigne did not trouble herself overmuch in searching for documentary evidence for her sensational narrative.
 Writer Kalila Katherina Smith published Journey into Darkness: Ghosts and Vampires of New Orleans in 1998 that added further unsourced tales of LaLaurie’s barbarity.
 Both these books are often used as sources in the retelling of Delphine LaLaurie’s infamous deeds.
 In 2014, Kathy Bates starred in a grossly inaccurate version of the tale in an episode of American Horror Story: Coven.